 Easier on Your Body

 Hiking for one or two weeks at a time as a section hiker is a lot easier on your body than thru-hiking for five months in a row.
 As a section hiker, you can avoid many of the overuse injuries that thru-hikers experience including plantar fasciitis.
-You also won’t have the same weight loss and dietary issues that thru-hikers have because you’re on the trail for a much shorter amount of time, if you are looking to lose some weight, might be the answer for you.
+You also will have the same weight loss and dietary issues that thru-hikers have because you’re on the trail for a much shorter amount of time, if you are looking to lose some weight, might be the answer for you.